-You have questions?
+You've got questions?
 We have answers!

 Frequently Asked Questions

-Please complete this Certification Of Financial Suport (PDF) or submit other supporting documents.
+Please complete this Certification of Financial Support (PDF) or submit other supporting documents.
 Students relying on a loan to cover any portion of their expenses must provide documentation of a loan pre-approval before an I-20 can be issued.
-It is recommended that the loan process be completed by July 1, 2014.
+It is recommended that the loan process be completed by July 1st.
 Supporting documents may include (but are not limited to):

 - A bank statement signed by a bank official showing available funds

 - A letter from an employer verifying income

 - Letter of financial support from sponsor program or loan agency

 If you are certain that W&J is the school you will attend if you are admitted, you should consider applying Early Decision.
 You will receive notification shortly after the deadline, provided that you have submitted a complete application and all supporting credentials.
 Early Decision is a binding agreement.
 So if you are accepted to W&J, you must withdraw all of your other applications and enroll at W&J. We recognize every student has unique circumstances that play a factor in their final college decision and desire to go about their college search journey at their own pace.
 We believe you will thrive at W&J, but please choose what’s best for you.